Back to top

 News & Updates

 In the past, because of the higher standards required to meet criteria under the new Quality Assurance Project Plan (QAPP), Valley Water was unable to find enough soil that met the foundation criteria and even less for cover, thus limiting Valley Water’s ability to deposit the soil at Pond A8.
 SBSPRP, USFWS, and Valley Water are working with the Regional Water Quality Control Board to modify the criteria for reuse material.
 As a part of that effort, Valley Water continued to test the sediment removed to ensure consistent sediment quality data was available.
-Valley Water staff will consult with RWQCB to develop a site-specific QAPP for Pond A4.
+Valley Water staff met with RWQCB in April 2024 to develop a site-specific QAPP for the Pond A4 Project.

 For more information: